In September of 2018 Corporate Services relocated from a leased space onto the third floor of the OWTL on Northwest […]

 In November 2019, Tarrant County voters approved TCC’s $825 million bond proposal to fund a plan that will construct, improve, renovate and equip buildings throughout the six-campus district.
+An additional $12 million will be added to the NW Campus redevelopment to support the Early College High School program.

 Bond Program Quick Facts